| | | | |

 Notes

-This is a decadently delicious cake.
+1. Lemon Glaze: This is a decadently delicious cake.
 And honestly, it doesn’t need an additional Lemon Glaze.
-But, I think it’s pretty, and of course, makes the Lemon Drizzle Cake even more delicious.
-Simply combine 1/2 cup of powdered sugar with 1 tablespoon lemon juice, or the amount needed to achieve desired consistency.
+But I think it’s pretty, and of course, it makes the Lemon Drizzle Cake even more delicious.
+Combine 1/2 cup of powdered sugar with 1 tablespoon lemon juice or the amount needed to achieve desired consistency.
 Pour over the cool cake and let harden for a few minutes before slicing.
 Top the cake with thin slices of fresh lemon.

-Keywords: Lemon Drizzle Cake, Lemon Drizzle Cake Recipe, Lemon Drizzle Cake for Tea, Afternoon Tea Lemon Drizzle Cake
+Keyword: Afternoon Tea Lemon Drizzle Cake, Lemon Drizzle Cake, Lemon Drizzle Cake for Tea, Lemon Drizzle Cake Recipe

 Leave a Reply